SomeWeekendReading/someweekendreading.github.io/quotes.md

 Interview: with Geoffrey Nunberg", _Boston Globe_, 30-July-2006, Ideas Section, p.
 D7.

 "Diplomacy is the art of saying &lsquo;Nice doggie&rsquo; whilst you find a rock.
-&mdash; attributed to Charles Maurice de Talleyrand-P&eacute;rigord
+&mdash; attributed to Charles Maurice de Talleyrand-P&eacute;rigord, but also to Will Rogers

 "One of the biggest changes in politics in my lifetime is that the delusional is no longer marginal." &mdash; [Bill Moyers](https://en.wikipedia.org/wiki/Bill_Moyers)